-Can the Better Life label (logo) be used on all products that contain Better Life meat or eggs?
+Can the Better Life label (logo) be used on all products that contain Better Life meat, dairy or eggs?

 No. The Dutch Society for the Protection of Animals has established conditions that must be satisfied by Better Life products.
 These conditions are included in the Conditions protocol processing.
 This protocol can be found here.

 Do all products that incorporate Better Life meat, dairy or eggs have to be submitted to the Foundation?

 Yes, all compounds/recipes must first be accepted by the Better Life label Foundation before they are put into production.